What is Rheumatoid Disease?

-It is important to see a doctor immediately if you suspect you might have RD.
+It is important to see a doctor immediately if you suspect you might have rheumatoid.
 A blood test helps to obtain an accurate diagnosis.

-There is currently no cure for RD so treatments aim to slow the progression of the disease.
+There is currently no cure for rheumatoid so treatments aim to slow the progression of the disease.
 Medications include DMARD and biologic drugs, and steroids.

 You can ease pain and inflammation yourself by using warm or cold compresses.
-Some people find that diet can improve symptoms.
+Compression gloves can relieve finger pain by reducing swelling in the hands.

 If you have rheumatoid disease (also known as rheumatoid arthritis) you can find support via the Arthritis Foundation in the USA, Versus Arthritis in the UK, and in the Women with Rheumatoid Disease community.